earthai-tech/pycsamt/README.md

 ## Plot the pseudostratigraphic log

- Once the geostratigraphic model is built, we just need to call the model and extract at each station it corresponding  pseudostratigraphic log using the script below:
+ Once the geostratigraphic model is built, we just need to call the model and extract at each station its corresponding  pseudostratigraphic log using the script below:
 ```
 >>> from pycsamt.geodrill.geocore import GeoStratigraphy
 >>> station ='S00'      # station to visualize